Operator-led AI for SMEs

 • Everything in Growth

-• Full operating system for AI-driven customer acquisition
+• Full operating system for AI-led customer acquisition

 • Quarterly board-level review